janko/down/README.md

 * allows you to limit maximum number of redirects

-On the other hand `Down::NetHttp.open` is implemented using Net::HTTP directly, as open-uri
+On the other hand `Down::NetHttp.open` is implemented using Net::HTTP directly, as open-uri doesn't support downloading on-demand.

-Since open-uri doesn't expose support for partial downloads, `Down::NetHttp.open` is implemented using `Net::HTTP` directly.

 #### Redirects